Skip to main content

 # ===== Agent 2: Writer Agent =====

-# Writes blog post draft from research
+# Writes blog post draft from structured research

 writer_agent = Agent(